naeohmi/pre-ga/README.md

-POST 2 week City University of New York (CUNY) Vestibule course and PRE 12 week General Assembly Web Development Immersive course is the 3 week "Pre-GA" course at CUNY primarily focused on HTML and CSS.
+City University of New York (CUNY) Vestibule course and preparation material for the 12 week General Assembly Web Development Immersive course for 3 weeks, as the "Pre-GA" course at CUNY with a primary focus on HTML and CSS